Cantido/spdx_cli/README.md

 ```

 This will install the script to `~/.mix/escripts`, which you should add to your `PATH`.
+If you're using [`asdf`](https://github.com/asdf-vm/asdf) to manage your Elixir version--which you should--
+you will just need to run `asdf reshim` after installing, and you don't need to update your `PATH`.

 You can also install this command via Docker: